So Long at the Fair: Music

 The music, by Benjamin Frankel, includes a sequence accompanying a ride in a carriage which went on to become a popular light concert item under the title Carriage and Pair.
+In 2006 the film's music was released on a CD album along with the music from the films The Curse of the Werewolf, The Net and The Prisoner.

 Production

 Betty Box was appointed producer at the last minute when Antony Darborough was held up on The Astonished Heart.
 The film was to have cast Françoise Rosay but she dropped out to go to Hollywood.

 It was shot at Pinewood Studios.
 The film's sets were designed by the art directors Cedric Dawe and George Provis.
 The costumes were designed by Elizabeth Haffenden.

 Reception

 The film performed solidly at the box office.